 Amid growing demand for personal travel, Hulic is promoting the acquisition and development of luxury hot spring hotels.
-We acquired Hakone Suishoen, Atami Fufu, and ATAMI faithfully and kindly, listening to their requests with sincerity and providing sophisticated, efficient and highquality services" in the Basic Principles of Corporate Conduct and endeavors to build positive relationships with customers.
+We acquired Hakone Suishoen, Atami Fufu, and ATAMI Kai-Ho-Rou in 2015.
+In October 2018, FUFU Kawaguchiko sophisticated, efficient and high-quality services" in the Basic Principles of Corporate Conduct and endeavors to build positive relationships with customers.
 In addition, we obtain the necessary permits and licenses for conducting business operations and comply with matters stipulated by various business laws and regulations.
+With regard to important company information, we aim to disclose information with accuracy based on the facts, and in a way that is easy to understand in accordance with the rules for disclosure control.
+Furthermore, we disseminate information through various media by creating a company website, publishing press releases in a timely manner, and setting up signboards at train stations, with the aim of fostering a feeling of familiarity with our company widely among the public.

-Kai-Ho-Rou in 2015.
-In October 2018, Lake Kawaguchi Fufu will open.
-We plan to develop around ten hotels of the Fufu Series in Nikko, Kyoto, Gora and Nara in the future.
+JAPAN opened.
+We plan to develop around ten hotels of the Fufu Series in Nikko, Kyoto, Gora and Nara, etc. in the future.